Led Zeppelin: Legacy

-Many have considered Led Zeppelin to be one of the most successful, innovative, and influential bands in the history of rock music.
+Led Zeppelin is widely regarded as one of the most successful, innovative, and influential bands in the history of rock music.
 Rock critic Mikal Gilmore said, "Led Zeppelin—talented, complex, grasping, beautiful and dangerous—made one of the most enduring bodies of composition and performance in twentieth-century music, despite everything they had to overpower, including themselves".

 Led Zeppelin have influenced hard rock and heavy metal bands such as Deep Purple, Black Sabbath, Rush, Queen, Scorpions, Aerosmith, the Black Crowes, and Megadeth as well as progressive metal bands like Tool and Dream Theater.
-They influenced some early punk and post-punk bands, among them the Ramones, Joy Division and the Cult.
+Jeff Mezydlo of Yardbarker wrote, "While Black Sabbath and Deep Purple also influenced a hard, guitar-driven sound that opened the door for the heavy metal movement, Zeppelin did it better than anybody."
+The band also influenced some early punk and post-punk bands, among them the Ramones, Joy Division and the Cult.
 They were also an important influence on the development of alternative rock, as bands adapted elements from the "Zeppelin sound" of the mid-1970s, including the Smashing Pumpkins, Nirvana, Pearl Jam, and Soundgarden.
 Bands and artists from diverse genres have acknowledged the influence of Led Zeppelin, such as Madonna, Shakira, Lady Gaga, Kesha, and Katie Melua.

-Led Zeppelin have been credited with a major impact on the nature of the music business, particularly in the development of album-oriented rock (AOR) and stadium rock.
-In 1988 John Kalodner, then-A&R executive of Geffen Records, remarked that "In my opinion, next to the Beatles they're the most influential band in history.
+Led Zeppelin influenced the music business, particularly in the development of album-oriented rock (AOR) and stadium rock.
+In 1988, John Kalodner, then-Geffen Records A&R executive, said, "Next to the Beatles they're the most influential band in history.
 They influence the way music is on records, AOR radio, concerts.
 They set the standards for the AOR-radio format with 'Stairway to Heaven,' having AOR hits without necessarily having Top 40 hits.
 They're the ones who did the first real big arena concert shows, consistently selling out and playing stadiums without support.
-People can do as well as them, but nobody surpasses them".
-Andrew Loog Oldham, the former producer and manager of the Rolling Stones, commented on how Led Zeppelin had a major influence on the record business, and the way rock concerts were managed and presented to huge audiences.
+People can do as well as them, but nobody surpasses them."

+Andrew Loog Oldham, the former producer and manager of the Rolling Stones, said Led Zeppelin influenced the record business and the way rock concerts were managed and presented to huge audiences.
 In 2007, they were a featured artist in the stadium rock episode of the BBC/VH1 series Seven Ages of Rock.